 Integrations with many machine translation providers are available.
-It is possible to use machine translation with Phrase Translate or by setting up direct connections with third-party MT engines.
+It is possible to use machine translation with Phrase Language AI or by setting up direct connections with third-party MT engines such as DeepL, Amazon Translate, and Google Translate.

 Microsoft Translator with Feedback and Manage MT via Memsource have been deprecated.